 Is It Difficult To Install A Suspension Lift Kit?

 Depending on the make and model of your vehicle, early modeled vehicles (the early 1970s through the late 1980s) equipped with front leaf springs or coils springs are fairly straightforward to lift and usually involve replacing the old springs with newer springs with a larger arch.
 Modern trucks and SUVs have mostly gone to an IFS (independent front suspension) type of front end.
 These are usually more labor-intensive, especially when dealing with kits 4 inches or above.

 A common question when lifting a truck or SUV is how it may affect your ride.
 This depends largely on the type of suspension your vehicle has, the condition of your existing components, and the size of the SUV lift kit you're working with.
 Trucks using leaf springs or coils will generally see their ride become a little stiffer than stock.
 However, if the stock springs are in poor condition, you could actually see an improvement in ride quality.
 Most modern vehicles with IFS suspension will see little or no difference in ride quality regardless of the size of the lift.

 Additional Parts and Labor

 Be aware that when lifting a truck or SUV that many times additional parts may be required.
 Because you are extending the travel of your shocks when installing a kit many times the factory shock absorbers will no longer reach the existing shock mounts. (usually anything above 2 inches in height)

-To avoid damaging your truck and affecting your ride we will always recommend new extended shocks for any lift kits that require them to be changed.
-A small amount of kits will require other parts (carrier bearing drops, extended drive shafts, etc), these are also noted when required.
-Lastly most lift kit manufactures recommend you have a front end alignment done anytime you alter your suspension with a lift or leveling kit.
+To avoid damaging your truck and affecting your ride we here at Suspension Connection will always recommend new extended shocks for any SUV lift kits that require them to be changed.
+A small number of kits will require other parts (carrier bearing drops, extended driveshafts, etc), these are also noted when required.
+Lastly, most lift kit manufacturers recommend you have a front-end alignment done anytime you alter your suspension with a lift or leveling kit.